Jane C. Wright: Professional career

 Wright's research work involved studying the effects of various drugs on tumors.
 In 1951 with the help of her team she was the first to identify methotrexate, one of the foundational chemotherapy drugs, as an effective tool against cancerous tumors.
 Wright's early work brought chemotherapy out of the realm of an untested, experimental hypothetical treatment, into the realm of tested, proven effective cancer therapeutics—thus literally saving millions of lives.
 Her work with this form of chemotherapy proved to be the stepping stone for combination therapy as well as the individual adjustments due to patient toxicity.
 In their initial research they took each patient’s tumor which was then evaluated and then grown again in tissue culture.
 These tumors were then treated with the same drug that was used in the treatment of the patient before the tumor was extracted.
 The clinical criteria needed for the evaluation of the chemotherapeutic agents to work is seen in Figure 1.
+With her research in tissue culture, she looked at how patients responded compared to how the tissue responded.
+This is fundamental as it gave a visual representation of how the medicine worked.